For San Diego County

 ALREADY IMPACTING YOUR LIFE

 I don’t shy away from tough fights when it comes to protecting our community.
-From securing school funding and championing affordable housing in San Marcos to leading the charge to stop the controversial mileage tax as an active member of SANDAG Board of Directors.
+From securing school funding and championing affordable housing in San Marcos to leading the charge to stop the controversial mileage tax as an active member of the region's transportation agency (SANDAG) Board of Directors.

 My goal is to enhance North County traffic circulation while respecting rural lifestyles and promoting sustainability.